How to Treat Urinary Incontinence After a Hysterectomy

 • Pelvic floor dysfunction is a prevalent complication following hysterectomies, with up to 60% of women experiencing urinary incontinence post-surgery.

-• Hysterectomies may increase your risk of developing urinary incontinence UI due to damaged bladder nerves, removal of ovaries, and damage to the urinary sphincter.
+• Hysterectomies may increase your risk of developing urinary incontinence due to damaged bladder nerves, removal of ovaries, and damage to the urinary sphincter.

 • Kegel exercises, bladder training, and bladder control supplies may reduce symptoms of urinary incontinence after a hysterectomy.